mmodzelewski/toggl-cli/README.md

 ## Features

 - Set an API key
+- Set default workspace id and default project id globally and modify in directories
 - Start a new time entry with a given description
 - Stop currently running time entry
 - Restart the latest time entry